Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 definition of refurbishment

-The pandemic forced a lot of people to focus on their properties.
-The stamp duty holiday led to an explosion in the market, while homeowners across the country re-examined their homes as they ended up stuck inside.
+The last few years have forced homeowners and property investors to really focus on their assets, and reevaluate their plans.
+Starting with the pandemic, the stamp duty holiday led to an explosion in the market, while homeowners across the country re-examined their homes as they ended up stuck inside.
 The UK property market saw unprecedented levels of demand as the rest of the economy shut down.
-A record 213,120 transactions took place in June 2021 – before the taping off of the stamp duty perks.
-This became the largest number of transactions per month since October 1988.

-Definition of refurbishment
+Definition of Refurbishment

 blog divider up